Destrolaric/JiraTelegramNotificationBot/README.md

   If someone wants to use this
 </h2>
 <p>
-  Please sanitize sql input and remove hardcodded BD
+  Please sanitize sql input and remove hardcodded DB
 </p>